-Philippians 2:6-7 Not Robbery to be Equal With God, of No Reputation
+Philippians 2:6-7 Not Robbery to be Equal With God, Made himself of No Reputation

 KJB - "Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, THOUGHT IT NOT ROBBERY TO BE EQUAL WITH GOD: but MADE HIMSELF OF NO REPUTATION, and took upon him the form of a servant, and was made in the likeness of men."

-ESV 2011 edition - "Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, DID NOT COUNT EQUALITY WITH GOD A THING TO BE GRASPED, BUT EMPTIED HIMSELF, (BUT MADE HIMSELF NOTHING - 2001, 2007 editions) by taking the form of a servant, being born in the likeness of men."
+ESV 2011-2016 editions - "Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, DID NOT COUNT EQUALITY WITH GOD A THING TO BE GRASPED, BUT EMPTIED HIMSELF, (BUT MADE HIMSELF NOTHING - 2001, 2007 editions) by taking the form of a servant, being born in the likeness of men."

 The phrase "thought it not robbery to be equal with God", as found in the King James Bible, clearly teaches that Jesus Christ was in fact God.